chriskyfung/youtube-subscriber-spreadsheet-apps-script/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug, please open an issue on our [issue tracker](https://github.com/chriskyfung/youtube-subscriber-spreadsheet-apps-script/issues).
-Please include a clear title, a description of the bug, and steps to reproduce it.
+If you find a bug, please [open a bug report](https://github.com/chriskyfung/youtube-subscriber-spreadsheet-apps-script/issues/new?template=issue_template.md).
+The template will guide you through providing the necessary information.

 ### Suggesting Enhancements

-If you have an idea for an enhancement, please open an issue on our [issue tracker](https://github.com/chriskyfung/youtube-subscriber-spreadsheet-apps-script/issues).
+If you have an idea for an enhancement, please [open an issue to suggest it](https://github.com/chriskyfung/youtube-subscriber-spreadsheet-apps-script/issues/new).
 Describe your suggestion and why it would be beneficial.

 ### Pull Requests